emard/ulx3s/doc/MANUAL.md

 Re-plug the USB and it will appear as new name which can be autodetected with USB-serial JTAG tool.

-Use Emard's fork of Xark's [FleaFPGA-JTAG](https://github.com/emard/FleaFPGA-JTAG) tool.
+To program ULX3S, Use [ujprog](https://github.com/f32c/tools) or
+Emard's fork of Xark's [FleaFPGA-JTAG](https://github.com/emard/FleaFPGA-JTAG) tool or Emard's fork of [OpenOCD](https://github.com/emard/openocd) (the patch is sent also to openocd gerrit review system, please join them and add +1 for mainstream acceptance).

+"ujprog" tool acceps BIT or SVF files for uploading to the FPGA SRAM.
+Upload to onboard FLASH can't be yet done by "ujprog"

+    ujprog bitstream-sram.bit
+    ujprog bitstream-sram.svf

-This tool accepts VME files for uploading to the FPGA SRAM or onboard SPI FLASH chip.
+"FleaFPGA-JTAG" tool accepts VME files for uploading to the FPGA SRAM or onboard SPI FLASH chip.
 SRAM VME file is simple to make, but when generating FLASH VME file, follow the Lattice
 TN02050 document: